Leaking urine and other bladder dysfunctions

 The most effective treatment for urinary incontinence is a multidisciplinary approach.
 An evaluation from an appropriate medical provider is critical to rule out infection or other pathological causes.

 Physical and occupational therapists with a specialization in pelvic floor dysfunction help decrease pain and increase function by restoring optimal length to the muscles and tissues, enhancing muscular coordination, and creating home programs for the client to use during treatment and after discharge to prevent flare-ups.

-Can yoga help urinary incontinence?
+Can yoga help urinary urgency, pain and incontinence?